niceume/statsailr/README.md

 $ gem install statsailr
 ```

-* Then, 'sailr' and 'sailrREPL' (sailrREPL_win for Windows) become available.
+* Then, 'sailr' and 'sailrREPL' become available.
     + sailrREPL uses fork() internally, which is not available on Windows.
-    + sailrREPL_win uses thread interanally.
+    + sailrREPL with '--thread' option switches from fork() to Thread.start(), which works on Windows.

 ## Grammar of StatSalr